ksalzke/completed-task-report-omnifocus-plugin/README.md

 # Functions

-This plug-in bundle also contains several functions in the `completedReportLib` which may be useful in adapting it to fit your own needs or in creating other plugins.
+This plug-in bundle also contains several functions in the `completedReportLib` which may be useful in adapting it to fit your own needs or in creating other plug-ins.

 ## loadSyncedPrefs ()

-This function loads the synced preferences for the 'Completed Task Report' plugin.
+This function loads the synced preferences for the 'Completed Task Report' plug-in.

 ## getExcludedTags ()